Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Breakfast

-Driving through Syracuse, consider stopping at one of the city’s classic diners, such as B’Ville Diner, The Gem Diner, Stella’s Diner, Mother’s Cupboard, The Market Diner, or Nestico’s Too.
+As you drive into Syracuse, consider stopping at one of the city’s classic diners, such as B’Ville Diner, The Gem, Stella’s Diner, Mother’s Cupboard, The Market Diner, or Nestico’s Too.
 If you want something sweet, don’t miss out on Glazed & Confused, a popular spot for handmade doughnuts, or the innovative Rise N Shine Diner, where they transform pancakes into delicious desserts.

 Green Lakes State Park Green Lake bench